 This space-age showpiece of the Shanghai skyline is the third tallest TV and radio tower in the world, with 15 observation spaces in addition to the famous glass-bottom observation deck.

-You can also enjoy the view from the tower’s revolving restaurant, try the virtual reality roller coaster (big hit with tweens and teens), or visit the Shanghai History Museum, located at the base of the tower.
-Be warned, however, that the lines for the upper observation deck can be long during peak tourism season, even if you get tickets in advance with the Go Shanghai Card or right here.
+You can also enjoy the view from the tower’s revolving restaurant, try the virtual reality roller coaster (a big hit with tweens and teens), or visit the Shanghai History Museum, located at the base of the tower.
+Be warned, however, that the lines for the upper observation deck can be long during peak tourism season, even if you get tickets in advance with Go Shanghai or right here.

 If you want great views from other nearby observation decks, try Jin Mao Tower (the third tallest building in Shanghai), which has a glass skywalk without rails; the Shanghai World Financial Center, which has multiple observation decks; or Shanghai Tower (the tallest building in China and the second tallest in the entire world).

 This large classic Chinese garden (also known as Yuyuan Garden) was built during the Ming Dynasty by the Pan family.
 The garden was the biggest in all of Shanghai at the time, and the expense of its upkeep would ultimately bankrupt them.
 Yu Garden was opened to the public in 1961 and is a busy spot that you’ll find on many lists of things to do in Shanghai.

 There are lovely koi ponds, impressive rockeries, stately halls and pavilions, bridges, and the Exquisite Jade Rock — a naturally carved piece of sandstone originally commissioned by the Huizong Emperor who ruled from 1100-1126.
 You’ll need tickets to enter the gardens portion but not to enter the complex of shops.

 We try to visit every time we’re in Shanghai and like to shop the vendors surrounding Yu Garden for teapots, trinkets, and more.